quarkslab/kdigger/README.md

 enabled.
 This is almost (because `id` is better) equivalent to run the `id` command directly.

+### UserNamespace

+UserNamespace analyses the user namespace configuration.
+The user namespace is transparent and can be easily detected.
+It is even possible to read the mapping between the current user namespace and the outer namespace.
+Unfortunately for now, user namespace cannot be used with Kubernetes.

 ### Version

 Version dumps the API server version informations.
 It access the `/version`